-Regardless of whether corporate occupiers are upsizing, downsizing, switching locations, or rethinking their existing ones, commercial real estate will be an important subject in the coming months and years.
+Regardless of whether corporate occupiers are upsizing, downsizing, switching locations, or rethinking their entire workplace strategy — one thing is for certain, commercial real estate will be an important subject in the coming months and years.
 With that in mind, here’s everything you need to know about developing a commercial leasing strategy that truly works.

-Planning for Growth: It’s Time for a New Commercial Real Estate Strategy?
+Planning for Growth: It’s Time for a New Corporate Real Estate Strategy?

-The most obvious sign that it’s time to seek out new commercial real estate is having more staffers than space to seat them.
+The most obvious sign that it’s time to seek out new corporate real estate is having more staffers than space to seat them.

 During and after the COVID-19 pandemic, however, other concerns might necessitate a move.
-Your company might need a space that allows for social distancing or serves as a gathering space rather than a sea of cubicles.
-Leadership might see better opportunities to expand to new markets to attract customers or staff members located elsewhere.
-Or your firm might need a space that’s smaller or less expensive than what you currently have.
-All these reasons and more will result in a wave of relocations and portfolio rebalancing in 2021 and beyond.
+Your company might need a space that serves as a gathering area or facilitate brainstorming rather than a sea of cubicles.
+Real estate leadership might see better opportunities to expand to new markets to attract customers or staff members located elsewhere.
+Having a competitive strategy that achieves employee satisfaction via workplace design, and balances corporate objectives is key.

-Your company’s key players in real estate planning should ask themselves this question: What’s the primary goal of our leasing strategy, and does our current real estate portfolio serve that strategy?
+Your corporate real estate leaders driving your workplace experience should ask themselves this question: What’s the primary goal of our leasing strategy, and does our current real estate portfolio serve that strategy?

 The next question is this: What’s the minimum square footage we need for office space?
 The answer requires a close examination of what the on-site team looks like at this point.
 How many people come into the office regularly?
 Do they have dedicated desks, cubicles, or offices?
 Are people meeting in groups, and do those groups include clients?